GGC-DSA/dsacapstone-resources/README.md

-# Intermediate Agile Software Development Textbook Resources
+# Data Science and Analytics Projects Textbook Resources

 This textbook is intended for an intermediate-level software development course at the undergraduate level that teaches software